Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 8. Model Denial of Service (DoS)

-The Risk: Attackers craft expensive inputs that consume excessive resources, degrading service or increasing costs.
+The Risk.
+Attackers craft expensive inputs that consume excessive resources, degrading service or increasing costs.

 Development Practices